mistertay0dimon/check/README.md

 # check
-This program checks absent file or not.
+This program checks exists file or not.
 ## How to use it?
 Just type check filename in console.
 For example:

-check not_absent_100%_file.txt
+check exists_100%_file.txt